What is Customer Lifetime Value (CLV)? Definition & Formulas

 Identifying Points of Frustration

 Alternatively, studying your lower-CLV customers may reveal patterns into what obstacles hinder your user experience.
-Research has shown that customers are willing to spend as much as 16% more for products and services that offer a great customer experience.
+Research has shown that customers are willing to spend as much as 16% more for products and services that.

 Parsing through the analytics data for your lower-value customers might reveal friction at the critical sign-up event for your product’s premium feature.
 Removing the causes of churn or disengagement helps your users develop a better relationship with the product itself—and a willingness to spend more for that relationship.